russellballestrini/russell.ballestrini.net/content/2012-02-13-monoalphabetic-cipher-and-inverse-written-in-python.rst

     for key, value in monoalpha_cipher.iteritems():
         inverse_monoalpha_cipher[value] = key

-Now that we have both the cipher and the inverse_cipher, we can start encrypt a message.
+Now that we have both the cipher and the inverse_cipher, we may encrypt a message.

 For example: